-Grievance - A written or oral expression of dissatisfaction regarding the plan and/or provider, including quality of care concerns, and shall include a complaint, dispute, request for reconsideration or appeal made by a member or a member's representative.
+Grievance - A written or oral expression of dissatisfaction regarding the plan and/or provider, including quality of care concerns, that shall include a complaint, dispute, request for reconsideration, or appeal made by a member or a member's representative.
 Where the plan is unable to distinguish between a grievance and an inquiry, it shall be considered a grievance.

-Group Contract - A contract, which by its terms limits the eligibility of members and enrollees to a specified group.
-(The Agreement between the Alliance and the Public Authority for In-Home Supportive Services Workers in Alameda County.)
+Group contract - A contract that by its terms limits the eligibility of members and enrollees to a specified group.
+(The agreement between the Alliance and the Public Authority for In-Home Supportive Services (IHSS) Workers in Alameda County.)

-Health Care Provider - Refers to the different kinds of providers and specialists who are covered under this plan.
+Health care provider - Refers to the different kinds of providers and specialists who provide care under this plan.

-Health Plan or Plan - Alameda Alliance for Health.
+Health plan or plan - Alameda Alliance for Health.